Bl4ckh34d/AIssistant/README.md

 ## TODO:
 - Sentiment Score of LLM seems to not work as expected, need to revisit
-- Including date and time into chat history .json
 - Browser extensions (Chrome and Firefox) for remote control through LLM
 - Implement Youtube API / Google API / ChatGPT API
 - Include an easy option to turn the LLM reply on and off
-- Continue recording the user input and transcribing sentence by sentence.
-When sending these chunks to the LLM, collect them temporarily until the LLM finished replying.
-All this in parallel with the TTS, which currently blocks the whole loop until it is done speaking.
-- Possibly integrate Open Interpreter and ditch my own execution code completely, if OI integrates well into this program.
+- Possibly integrate Open Interpreter and ditch my own code execution completely at some point, if OI integrates well into this.
+- Since I don't use LangChain but rather built my own Longterm Memory System, I still need to implement the following things:
+  - Once a json-Log is finished (current date =/= log date), and thie file is selected randomly to be in the memory, the LLM should add a summary of the conversation to the file. (skip this step if the summary is already in there).
+- Writing a scraper for search engines, wikipedia, weather forecast, etc. or giving the LLM API access to services for current information.
+- Getting a embedding model (maybe sentence-transformers/all-MiniLM-L6-v2) to process outside information from Vector Index (pinecone-like but locally?) + embedding dataset

 ## REQUIREMENTS:
 Pytorch:
 - https://pytorch.org/get-started/locally/ is where you can find the current version of pytorch

-Conda:
+Miniconda:
 - https://docs.conda.io/projects/miniconda/en/latest/ is where you can find the current version of conda.
 THIS IS REQUIRED for the following install script.
 Paths also need to be adapted for your environment: